This document specifies the ORIGIN frame for HTTP/2, to indicate what origins are available on a given connection.

 Using a status code in this manner allows clients to recover from misdirected requests, but at the penalty of adding latency.
-To address that, this specification defines a new HTTP/2 frame type, “ORIGIN”, to allow servers to indicate what origins a connection is usable for.
+To address that, this specification defines a new HTTP/2 frame type, "ORIGIN", to allow servers to indicate for which origins a connection is usable.

 Additionally, experience has shown that HTTP/2's requirement to establish server authority using both DNS and the server's certificate is onerous.
 This specification relaxes the requirement to check DNS when the ORIGIN frame is in use.
 Doing so has additional benefits, such as removing the latency associated with some DNS lookups.

-This document defines a new HTTP/2 frame type ([RFC7540], Section 4) called ORIGIN, that allows a server to indicate what origin(s) [RFC6454] the server would like the client to consider as members of the Origin Set (Section 2.3) for the connection it occurs within.
+This document defines a new HTTP/2 frame type ([RFC7540], Section 4) called ORIGIN, that allows a server to indicate what origin(s) [RFC6454] the server would like the client to consider as members of the Origin Set (Section 2.3) for the connection within which it occurs.

 +-------------------------------+-------------------------------+ | Origin-Entry (*) ... +-------------------------------+-------------------------------+

 An Origin-Entry is a length-delimited string:

 +-------------------------------+-------------------------------+ | Origin-Len (16) | ASCII-Origin? ... +-------------------------------+-------------------------------+